phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/farcaster/README.md

 ## Notes

 - Requires a Neynar API key.
 Visit the [Neynar Dashboard](https://dev.neynar.com/) to get your key.
+- Embeds allow you to attach URLs to casts that will render as rich previews in the Farcaster client

 For more information on the **Farcaster Protocol**, visit [Farcaster Documentation](https://docs.farcaster.xyz/).